xpufx/reddit-comments-overkill/README.md

 2. **Deletes comments safely** - Each deletion requires confirmation, just like manual deletion
 3. **Preserves recent comments** - Keeps comments from the last 10 days (you can change this)
 4. **Handles rate limits** - Automatically detects when Reddit is limiting requests and waits appropriately
-5. **Survives page reloads** - If you close the page or browser, it resumes where it left off
-6. **Provides clear feedback** - Shows progress in browser console and has a visual button indicator

 ## Key Features

 - **Complete coverage** - Cycles through all 4 sort types to find every comment
 - **Safe timing** - 1-second delay between deletions to avoid rate limits
 - **Date protection** - Never deletes comments newer than your configured threshold
-- **Reliable recovery** - Automatically resumes after page reloads or crashes
 - **Simple interface** - One button to start/stop, with visual feedback
-- **Cross-platform** - Works on both old.reddit.com and new Reddit

 ## Installation

 ### Step-by-Step Guide